Returns the number of times a counter has reset within the specified time window.

 flapping() with counter metrics to determine how often a counter reset has occurred over a moving time window.
 For example,

 flapping(10m, ts(my.metric)) returns, at each point, the number of counter resets over the previous 10 minutes within each specified time series.
-You can use this function to see whether a service is flapping, that is, whether there are great fluctuations.

 Although you can apply